psidnell/ofexport2/doc/templates/README.md

 Sometimes what is a useful Folder/Context hierarchy in OmniFocus ends up making reports look cluttered.

-The **-F** option flattens nested the hierarchy to just Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.
+The **-F** option flattens nested the hierarchy to just leaf Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.

 All projects and contexts are moved to the root level, and sub tasks moved up to the level of their parent.

-This can make sorting more useful, compare the following:
+This can make sorting more useful.
+If you have a deeply nested hierarchy, compare the following:

     of2 -ti 'remaining && due.soon' -ts r:flagged -ts due
     of2 -ti 'remaining && due.soon' -ts r:flagged -ts due -F